The MPA-MS Nursing Dual Degree Program

 Students must apply and be admitted to both the MPA program and the MS Nursing program.
 These are separate applications and each requires an application fee to the Graduate School.
 Students who begin one program and then apply to the other program later will need to meet with the appropriate advisors for both programs to develop a customized program of study; completion within three years may not be possible for students who do not begin the programs in the same semester.

-Interested students should contact the Director of Graduate Studies for additional information about the dual degree program and a detailed program of study.
+Interested students should contact the Director of Admissions and Student Services, Brianna King, at email@example.com for additional information about the dual degree program.